86Box/docs/dev/buildguide.rst

 Build guide
 ===========
-In order to compile 86Box, please follow this step-by-step guide:
+In order to compile 86Box, please follow these steps:

 1. Install the `MSYS2 <https://www.msys2.org/>`_ environment.
 The rest of the guide will refer to the directory that you install it to (`C:\\msys32` or `C:\\msys64` by default) as the MSYS2 root.